Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Portfolio Construction as a Training Objective

+Combining the above propositions, we can prove the main theorem of this work ((Proof in Section~\ref{app sec: proof of remark})), which shows that the mean-variance utility of the proposed method is strictly higher than that of no data-augmention and that of additive Gaussian noise. \begin{theorem} If $\sigma \neq 0$, then $U_{\rm mult} > U_{\rm add}$ and $U_{\rm mult} > U_{\rm no-aug}$ with probability $1$. \end{theorem}

 \textit{Heston Model and Real Price Augmentation}.
 We also consider the more general Heston model.
 The derivation proceeds similarly by replacing $\sigma^2 \to \nu_t^2$; one arrives at the relation for optimal augmentation: $(\rho_{t+1}^*)^2 +(\rho_{t}^*)^2 = \frac{1}{2r}\nu^2_tr_t S_t^2$.
 One quantity we do not know is the volatility $\nu_t$, which has to be estimated by averaging over the neighboring price returns.
 One central message from the above results is that one should add noises with variance proportional to $r_t S_t^2$ to the observed prices for augmenting the training set.
-Qualitatively, one can immediately check the effectiveness of this proposed technique.
-See Figure~\ref{fig:qualitative comparison} and its related discussion in Section~\ref{sec: qualitative experiments}.